 The Embassy also state that proof of payment of the policy must be shown.

 The requirement for a PHI policy does seem at odds with the visa application website, which asks for 'Travel Health Insurance'.
 However, when we put this point to the Embassy, they reiterated that such a policy was inadequate, as was a GHIC.

 In the context of a visit abroad, the difference between 'travel medical insurance' and a 'private health insurance' (PHI) policy is not always clear, as both are 'private' and the latter will need to be an 'international' policy.

-Essentially, however, travel insurance covers treatment in the event of an emergency, whilst a private policy also provides cover for routine treatment and ongoing treatment for pre-existing conditions.
+Essentially, however, travel insurance covers treatment in the event of an emergency, whilst a private policy also provides cover for routine treatment and treatment for pre-existing conditions.

 Travel insurance will also provide cover for you to be returned home for treatment, whereas a PHI policy will provide for your treatment to take place in the country you are visiting.